-The aim of the Society is to encourage the use of scientific method in marketing research and marketing, and to facilitate the acquiring of further professional skills by its members.
+The aim of the Society is to encourage the use of scientific method in marketing research and marketing, and to facilitate the acquiring of further professional skills by its members

-Established in Australia in 1955, the Society has over 1200 members in its five State divisions and is growing rapidly.
+Established in Australia in 1955, the Society has over 1400 members in its five State divisions and is growing rapidly.
 It is the Australian representative of the International Marketing Federation.
 Its activities include courses, seminars and workshops on marketing research and marketing, and lectures by top Australian and overseas researchers.
-It publishes a monthly newsletter, and a biannual journal, The Australian Marketing Researcher.
-At the regular monthly meetings a variety of papers on marketing research is discussed.
+It publishes a monthly newsletter, and a biannual journal, The Australasian Journal of Market Research.
 It also makes available an annual award to marketing students.